carlosvicente11/Master_Thesis_Groth16/README.md

 | arm-none-eabi-gcc | 10+ | ARM cross-compilation (`device_verifier_bn254`) |
 | QEMU (qemu-system-arm) | any recent | running the ARM firmware in emulation |

-All cryptographic libraries are vendored — RELIC ships in the repo and the arkworks crates are fetched automatically by cargo.
+All cryptographic libraries are vendored, RELIC ships in the repo and the arkworks crates are fetched automatically by cargo.
 No system crypto or GMP is required.